 The three rooms at Tiffins in Animal Kingdom are the Grand Gallery, the Safari Gallery and Trek Gallery.
 The Grand Gallery features animal folk art.
 It is the more whimsical room of the three dining areas.
 The Safari Gallery is just that; items inspired by African art and design.
 The Trek Gallery (where we ate) was more Asian inspired.

 Once seated, you will be given a leather bound menu and Pomegranate Focaccia bread.
 The bread is very tangy and may surprise you if you aren’t prepared for the taste.

 What really sets Tiffins apart from other restaurants in Animal Kingdom is the menu.
 While small, the selections are different from what you will find anywhere else in the park.
 Here is what we tried:

-Brussels Sprouts with Neuske’s Applewood-smoked Bacon, crispy Shiitake, Concord Grape-Minus 8 Vinegar
+- Brussels Sprouts with Neuske’s Applewood-smoked Bacon & crispy Shiitake

 and the kids had…

 - Pan-seared Sustainable Fish with Seasonal Vegetables, Multigrain Rice, and fresh Fruit Salad

 Overall we enjoyed our meal, but this is not a restaurant for everyone.
 Food is adventurous and the menu is pretty limited.
 If you are not a foodie or have a picky eater in your party, this probably isn’t the restaurant for you.